deniskabana/react-persistent-state-hook/README.md

   - Add config keys - `resolutionStrategy` and `resolutionMethod` - that can be used to override the default resolution behavior
 - **Generate Hook with Static Config**
   - Allow and prominently document custom hook implementation of `usePersistentState` with persistent config - `export const usePersistentState = createPersistentStateHook({ ...config })`
-- **Conditional persistence**
-  - Add a config key - `persist: false` - that can conditionally disable persistence for a specific state
 - **1.0.0 Release 🎉**
   - Freeze the `main` branch and move development to `dev-v1.x` branches, that eventually get merged into `main` as PRs.
 We need to act responsible 👨‍🏫